idatum/unifi_tracker/README.md

 MQTT Unifi AP device tracker
 -
-I have Ubiquiti AP devices in my home network.
-Previously I used Home Assistant's (HA) Unifi Direct for wifi client device tracking for presence detection.
+I use Ubiquiti Unifi AP AC Pro devices for my home network Wifi.
+Previously I used Home Assistant's (HA) Unifi Direct integration for wifi client device tracking and presence detection.
+This allows automations like turning down the heat, etc, when no one is home.

-I now use HA's MQTT device tracker to replace the unifi_direct integration.
+I now use HA's MQTT device tracker to replace the unifi_direct integration along with a DIY solution.
 From looking at the HA github for the unifi_direct component, improvements seem to be stalled on separating Unifi specific functionality.
 Also, I'm never really comfortable with secrets.yaml having a password with essentially full access to my router and APs -- I prefer SSH key auth whenever possible.

 These and other points motivated me to create a seperate Docker container service using MQTT to post AP client connects/disconnects.
 Much of the functionality to interact with the AP was inspired from the existing unifi_direct integration, which generally still works fine:

 https://github.com/home-assistant/core/tree/dev/homeassistant/components/unifi_direct

-In short: I wanted another option, an MQTT option in which I have full control, seperate from HA components other than the MQTT service which I use extensively anyway.
+In short: I wanted another option to track WiFi clients, an MQTT option in which I have full control, seperate from HA components other than the MQTT service which I use extensively anyway.

 It is a simple service:
 -